Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*Some mods in the Downloads tab aren't listed as installed.*"

-This occsionally happens with certain mods, don't worry, they *are* installed.
+This occsionally happens with certain mods, don't worry, they **are installed**.

 ### "*Keizaal won't launch through MO2.*"

-Please ensure you have [.NET v5.0](https://dotnet.microsoft.com/download/dotnet/5.0/runtime){:target="_blank" rel="noopener"} installed.
+Please ensure you have [.Net Framework 5.0](https://dotnet.microsoft.com/download/dotnet/5.0/runtime){:target="_blank" rel="noopener"} installed.
 Download the desktop app x64 AND the console app x64 versions from Microsoft.

 ### "*Plugins are getting deactivated in the right panel.*"

 You have likely surpassed the 255 .esp limit.
 When this happens Mod Organizer will automatically disable plugins in order to ensure that the game can launch.

 Note that I **WILL NOT** provide support to installations of Keizaal that have been modified.

-### "*UI elements appear to be getting cut off the screen.*"

-Enable Widescreen Fixes under the optional section in Mod Organizer.
-If that doesn't work, disable Widescreen Fixes and enable Dialogue Interface ReShaped (16 by 10).

 ### "*Skyrim is capped at 72 FPS.*"